elephants

 You are watching archived footage of the elephant herd at the San Diego Zoo Safari Park, recorded at an earlier date.
-The live cam is temporarily unavailable, due to construction that is about to begin on the new Denny Sanford Elephant Valley—the largest project in the San Diego Zoo Safari Park's 50-year history—which will completely reimagine the heart of the Safari Park, bringing our community into the epicenter of our global conservation efforts for elephants.
+The live cam is temporarily unavailable due to construction on the new Denny Sanford Elephant Valley—the largest project in the San Diego Zoo Safari Park's 50-year history—which will completely reimagine the heart of the Safari Park, bringing our community into the epicenter of our global conservation efforts for elephants.

 When completed, the reimagined Elephant Valley will provide enhanced opportunities for guests to connect with the herd in new and engaging ways.
 Through the course of construction, elephant habitat viewing locations will be modified and may at times be limited.